Residents

 Dr. Joseph Nelson (he/him) is an enrolled member of the Confederated Tribes and Bands of the Yakama Nation and is the inaugural Associate Program Director for Diversity, Equity and Inclusion with the UW Family Medicine Residency.
 His passion for teaching has carried into his work combating racism and all forms of discrimination and oppression that occurs in patient care and the learning environment.
 Dr. Nelson continues to practice broad spectrum family medicine as an attending physician and provides support and oversight for family medicine residents in the hospital who provide care for adult, adolescent, obstetric, and newborn patients.
 He enjoys the outdoors and will often be found at a local restaurant, hiking the Cascades, or fishing in any body of water nearby.

-A New Englander by birth, Dr. Pam Pentin was an English major at the University of Pennsylvania, then earned a law degree and practiced as a corporate trial attorney before attending Jefferson Medical College on a U.S. Navy scholarship.
+Dr. Pam Pentin (she/her) is a New Englander by birth.
+Dr. Pentin was an English major at the University of Pennsylvania, then earned a law degree and practiced as a corporate trial attorney before attending Jefferson Medical College on a U.S. Navy scholarship.
 After completing her Family Medicine residency at the University of Vermont she served on active duty as a Navy medical officer for 7 years before transferring to the Reserves where she still proudly serves and sometimes still travels the world.
 The Navy brought her to the Pacific Northwest and to the University of Washington.

 Dr. Pentin is an Assistant Professor in the Residency Section and Site Coordinator for the 3rd year Medical Student Clerkship at UW Medicine at Northgate.
 She enjoys practicing and teaching the full spectrum of Family Medicine.
 In her time off Pam loves to spend time with her family, travel, cook, hunt for antiques and walk and swim at the beach.